QSAR-UBC/ionizer/README.md

 compile and execute the circuit using trapped ion gates, the `@ionize` transform will

- - Decompose all operations into Paulis/Pauli rotations, Hadamard, and :math:`CNOT`
+ - Decompose all operations into Paulis/Pauli rotations, Hadamard, and CNOT
  - Cancel inverses and merge single-qubit rotations
  - Convert everything except RZ to GPI, GPI2, and MS gates
  - Virtually apply RZ gates